cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 - one classifier explains what path any generic index will take;
 - one threshold engine defines percentile bootstrap semantics;
 - several simple reducers reuse those semantics;
-- fast implementations can be added family by family without rewriting bootstrap logic.
+- optimized implementations can be added family by family without rewriting bootstrap logic.

 If the code reaches that shape, adding support for new climate indices